Nevada Prenuptial Agreement

 Nevada Prenuptial Agreement: Frequently Asked Questions (2026)

-1. Are prenuptial agreements legal in Nevada?
+1. Are prenuptial agreements enforceable in Nevada?

 2. How much does a prenup cost in Nevada?

-Attorney-drafted prenups in Nevada typically run $1,500–$5,000 per party for standard cases and $5,000–$15,000+ for high-asset or complex situations.
-Online templates with attorney review can cost $500–$1,500 per party.
+Attorney-drafted prenups in Nevada typically cost $1,500–$5,000 per party for standard cases and $5,000–$15,000+ per party for high-asset or complex situations (multiple businesses, trusts, cross-border assets).
+Online templates with attorney review can run $500–$1,500 per party.
 Each party should retain separate counsel.
+For context, a contested divorce in Nevada averages $15,000–$30,000 and can exceed $50,000–$150,000 in high-asset disputes — making even an expensive prenup a fraction of the cost of litigating without one.

 6. How long before the wedding should a prenup be signed in Nevada?

-9. Do both parties need a lawyer for a Nevada prenup?
+8. Do both parties need a lawyer for a Nevada prenup?

-11. What financial disclosure is required for a Nevada prenup?
+9. What financial disclosure is required for a Nevada prenup?

-12. Can a Nevada prenup be modified or revoked after marriage?
+13. Can a Nevada prenup be modified or revoked after marriage?